32 CEUs are available.

 Graduate Madison Information forthcoming.

 Your registration fee includes printed materials, meals/breaks and access to materials on our website post-program.
-Certificates for the CEUs and CLE credits will be available upon request.
+CEU certificates will be emailed to you upon completion of the course.